Irregular Periods: What Your Cycle Is Telling You

 Your reproductive system is exquisitely sensitive to stress.
 When your nervous system perceives ongoing threat, it can suppress the hormonal signals needed for regular ovulation.

 This happens through the hypothalamic-pituitary-adrenal (HPA) axis.
 Chronic stress elevates cortisol, which can suppress GnRH, the hormone that triggers the release of FSH and LH.
 Without proper FSH and LH signaling, ovulation becomes irregular or stops altogether.
+A study published in Psychoneuroendocrinology demonstrated that women with elevated stress biomarkers had significantly lower levels of estradiol and LH during the fertile window, confirming the direct physiological link between chronic stress and cycle disruption.

 This is your body's intelligence at work.
 From an evolutionary perspective, it makes sense not to reproduce during times of danger or scarcity.
 The problem is that your nervous system can't distinguish between a famine and a demanding job, between a predator and financial stress.
 It responds to modern pressures with ancient survival mechanisms.